Sorry, you need to enable JavaScript to visit this website.

 Non-formal and informal learning

-The introduction of Civic Education as a compulsory subject (Law 92/2019) and the Pathways for Transversal Skills and Orientation (Percorsi per le Competenze Trasversali e per l’Orientamento - PCTO) represent key measures aimed at fostering student engagement in community and social initiatives.
-The Civic Education guidelines, developed by the Ministry of Education and Merit, are designed to enhance students’ understanding of citizenship, constitutional values, sustainability, digital responsibility, and civic engagement across all levels of education.
-In addition, the PCTO, originally conceived as a vocational training tool, often includes activities involving NGOs, local authorities, and community organisations, providing students with meaningful opportunities to apply their knowledge and contribute to society outside the classroom.
+The introduction of civic education as a compulsory subject with Law 92/2019 and the Pathways for Transversal Skills and Orientation (Percorsi per le Competenze Trasversali e per l’Orientamento - PCTO), adopted by Decree 774 of 4 September 2019, represent key measures aimed at fostering student engagement in community and social initiatives.
+The civic education guidelines, developed by the Ministry of Education and Merit, are designed to enhance students’ understanding of citizenship, constitutional values, sustainability, digital responsibility, and civic engagement across all levels of education.
+In addition, the PCTO is conceived as a vocational training tool, but it often also includes activities involving NGOs, local authorities, and community organisations, providing students with meaningful opportunities to apply their knowledge and contribute to society outside the classroom.

 Top-level frameworks promote partnerships between schools, youth organisations, and civil society actors to deliver citizenship education and non-formal learning projects.
 These collaborations are supported by public funds from ministries, as well as through regional youth plans and EU-funded programmes (e.g. Erasmus+, the European Solidarity Corps).